Hypoxic Ischemic Encephalopathy (HIE) Attorneys in Chicago

 Hypoxic ischemic encephalopathy (HIE) is a serious and life-threatening medical condition that occurs when the brain is deprived of oxygen.
 HIE most commonly occurs as a birth injury and can be associated with obstetrical negligence.
 HIE often results in neurological impairments, brain injuries, and damage to other areas of the body, such as the heart, lungs, or kidneys.

 Unfortunately, a significant number of infants who develop HIE do not survive childbirth.
 Those newborns who do survive often have low APGAR scores and many suffer significant neurological damage.
 HIE can result in mental impairments, cerebral palsy, seizures, epilepsy, speech problems, developmental delays, lack of muscle control, and learning disabilities.
 Newborns with HIE may require lifelong medical care.

-The Chicago birth injury law firm of Cogan & Power, P.C. has considerable experience helping the victims of HIE and other birth injuries pursue medical malpractice claims.
-Contact our office today at (312) 477-2500 to schedule a free, no-obligation consultation with one of our compassionate and skilled Chicago hypoxic ischemic encephalopathy lawyers.
+Cogan & Power, P.C. has considerable experience helping the victims of HIE and other birth injuries pursue medical malpractice claims.
+Call our HIE lawyers in Chicago at (312) 436-0731 today to begin.

 Focused Medical Malpractice Advice

 The birth injury attorneys at Cogan & Power, P.C. represent the victims of birth injuries caused by medical malpractice and obstetrical negligence.
 We utilize a collaborative, team approach to our legal representation so that we are able to draw on the wide breadth and depth of legal and medical backgrounds of our attorneys, including a former surgical nurse who brings her extensive legal knowledge and compassionate bedside manner to every case.